sebagun/mercadopago-ios/README.md

 			                    }
 		]

+* NOTE: if you are collecting payments in Argentina with Mastercard, then you need to read this link (coming soon).

 #### Installments: México

 * After showing your view, create and populate a 'MPCard' with the details you collected.